allenhe77/Calipsa_Task/README.md

 By: He TianGang

+# Metric Name

+the name I assigned to my custom metric is:

+"total"

 # Issue with Chrome Browser

 My chrome browser was sending 2 requests everytime I refreshed the page for go server,